jadecobra/python_tdd_exercises/source/learning_models.rst

 An Infinite Learning Model
 ========================================================

-RED: make it fail
+red: make it fail

 add a file called ``test_learning_models.py`` to the ``tests`` folder with the following contents

 .. literalinclude:: /code/tests/test_learning_models.py

-GREEN: make it pass
+green: make it pass

 If you've gone through any of the other exercises in this book, then you have what you need to solve these problems